nccvector/raytracer-python/readme.md

 ### In the current file the materials are defined at line number 332 (in future things are supposed be placed properly though)

-## If for some reason you cant run the latest file, i have included my first, second and fourth attempts, which lack features but you can try them out
+### If for some reason you cant run the latest file, i have included my first, second, third and fourth attempts, which lack features but you can try them out